Class Overview

 Drum roll, please...

 Hark!
-In this semester's pursuit, prithee, let us delve into the tapestry of
+In the upcoming class, prithee, let us delve into the tapestry of

-This spring we will explore the world of the Shakespearean comedies with an up-close-and-personal study of Shakespeare’s Much Ado About Nothing.
+This spring, we will explore the world of the Shakespearean tragedies with an up-close-and-personal study of Shakespeare’s Romeo and Juliet.

 We encourage you to pre-read books to determine their appropriateness for your family and to prepare to have discussions on these topics with your students as they participate in the class.